PeernetOfficial/core/webapi/readme.md

 ## File Functions

 These functions allow adding, deleting, and listing files stored on the users blockchain.
 Only metadata is actually stored on the blockchain.
+To download a remote file both the file hash and the node ID are required.
+The node ID specifies the owner of the file.

 ```go
 type apiBlockRecordFile struct {